TL;DR: A Quick Answer

 For more on this topic, see our article about Jira Action Items Functionality.

 Option 2.
-Adding Advanced Checklists With Smart Checklist for Jira
+How to Build Advanced Checklists With Smart Checklist for Jira

 Unlike the previous option, this one is suitable for complex processes and multi-step tasks that require progress tracking.